DoTheEvo/XCPng-basics/README.md

 Gives ability to more broadly target VMs for backup jobs.<br>
 Instead of just selecting manually.. it can be that all running VMs on all hosts get rolling snapshots.
-Or the ones tagged as `production`, or the ones that are on a specific host.
+Or the ones tagged as `production` will have nightly full backup,...

 #### Veeam Support

 [Seems](https://forums.veeam.com/veeam-backup-replication-f2/xcp-ng-support-t93030-60.html#p531802)
 theres a prototype and a praise of xen api from veeam devs.

-### create a remote
+### Remotes

+Kinda weird how for backups you are creating remotes and not storage, like its some type of different category even when I am doing same nfs..

 * Settings > Remotes
-* NFS or Local or SMB
+* Local or NFS or SMB or S3
 * ...

 ### Create a backkup job

 * Backup > New > VM Backup & Replication

+### Backup reports

+First setup email server for notifications

+* Settings > Plugins > `transport-email`<br>
+* I use a free Brevo account for an smtp server - 300 emails a day.

+Then in backup job settings

+* Report when - always | skipped or failure
+* Report recipient - set an email and you have to **press the plus** sign
+* Save

 # Advanced Concepts